 It’s easy!
 You can pick up a parish registration packet at the Welcome desk in the church gathering space or in the church office.
 You can request a packet be sent if you are out of town.
 The packet includes information about the many ministries and clubs you and your family can participate in.
 Just call the parish office at (502) 244-6083.

 St. Patrick is a fairly ‘new’ parish with generations sharing their faith.
-From baptisms and sunday school to adult faith formation and the active seniors ‘Lephrachaun’ group there is a place for every age!
+From baptisms and Sunday School to adult faith formation and the active seniors ‘Leprechaun’ group there is a place for every age!

 Simply complete the green Family Registration form and the parish Stewardship form (Time, Talent and Treasure) and return it to the church office.
 Once those forms are turned in to the parish office and you actively participate in the life of the parish you are considered a Registered Parishioner.